pittcsc/Documents/Constitution.md

 ### Project

 The project committee is responsible for the projects that the larger group will complete over the course of the semester.
-They will come up with possible project ideas for the proceeding semester, as well has help to organize the larger body of the organization into groups to complete those projets.
+They will come up with possible project ideas for the proceeding semester, and help to organize the larger body of the organization into groups to complete those projects.
 The project committee is headed by the project chairperson, who reports directly to the vice president.

 The project chairperson is responsible for working with the president to come up with project ideas for groups to complete during the course of the semester.
-They are also responsible for helping to organize the larger body of students into these smaller work teams, as well as getting the teams set up on Github.
-In addition, they are to make themself available to project leaders that are having trouble organizing their groups, and act as the liaison between project leaders and the rest of the officers.
+They are also responsible for helping to organize the larger body of students into these smaller work teams, as well as getting the teams set up on GitHub.
+In addition, they are to make themselves available to project leaders that are having trouble organizing their groups, and act as the liaison between project leaders and the rest of the officers.

 The project committee may consist of only the chairperson, if that is deemed appropriate.
-The chairperson will be elect through the regular officer election process.
+The chairperson will be elected through the regular officer election process.

 ### Networking

-The networking committee is responsible for coming up with ideas of activities that the club can do together, as well as finding people in the community that we can bring into club meetings to networking with and learn from.
+The networking committee is responsible for coming up with ideas for activities that the club can do together, and finding people in the community that we can bring into club meetings to networking with and learn from.
 They are headed by the networking chairperson, who reports directly to the vice president.

-The networking chairperson is responsible for managing any relations with entities outside of the Univesity of Pittsburgh, such as companies that we are partnering with to provide lessons and activities to group members.
+The networking chairperson is responsible for managing any relations with entities outside of the University of Pittsburgh, such as companies that we are partnering with to provide lessons and activities to group members.
 They are also responsible for any activities that are planned throughout the semester to provide a social setting for club members to meet and interact with each other.
 In addition, they are responsible for seeking out local entrepreneurs and computer scientists that are willing to come to group meetings to talk about their jobs and experiences.
-The networking manager will also be responsible for managing the standard set of questions that we provide visiting presenters to work off of.
+The networking manager will also be responsible for managing the standard set of questions that we provide visiting presenters for reference.

 The networking committee may consist of only the chairperson, if that is deemed appropriate.
 The chairperson will be elected through the regular officer election process.